ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 `changeAddresses`

-Any change resulting from this transaction will be sent to these addresses.
+Any change/left-over resulting from this transaction will be sent to these addresses.
 You can leave this field empty; if you do, change will be sent to one of the addresses your user controls.

 `rewardAddresses`